baskin-online/decopac/README.md

-Decopac toys are $9.99 for each set and require a 24-hour notice in advance. <br>
+Decopac toys are $9.99 each and require a 24-hour notice in advance. <br>

 <hr>